truongsonghiep/journey-to-the-west/chapter_001.md

 They said also, *"If any of us had the ability to penetrate the curtain and find out where the water comes from without hurting himself, we would honor him as king."*
 They gave the call three times, when suddenly the stone monkey leaped out from the crowd.
 He answered the challenge with a loud voice, *"I‟ll go in!
-I‟ll go in!”
-What a monkey!
+I‟ll go in!"* What a monkey!
 For
 Today his fame will spread wide.
 His fortune the time does provide.